atrocore/atropim/docs/en/user-guide/attribute-groups.md

 If the attribute group code is not unique, the error message will appear notifying you about it.

-Alternatively, use the [quick create](./user-interface.md#quick-create) button on any TreoPIM page and fill in the required fields in the attribute group creation pop-up that appears:
+Alternatively, use the [quick create](./user-interface.md#quick-create) button on any AtroPIM page and fill in the required fields in the attribute group creation pop-up that appears:

 ![Creation pop-up](../../_assets/attribute-groups/creation-popup.jpg)